-Besides this and the studies documenting ingestion for the Greenland shark there are no other Arctic specific studies documenting the ingestions of plastics by fish.
-Bråte et al. (2017) compiled information from studies of the presence of micro- and macro-plastics in marine species from Nordic waters identifying up to 14 fish species known to ingest plastic in this region which includes the Norwegian Sea, Greenland Sea and the western Barents Sea.
-Despite the lack of other records of plastic ingestion in the Arctic several of the species documented to ingest plastic in the North Sea have geographic distribution ranges that extend well within the Arctic, for example Atlantic cod, Atlantic herring (Clupea harengus) and Atlantic mackerel (Scomber scombrus), and could certainly be also exposed to plastic in polluted areas of the Arctic.
+Besides this and the studies documenting ingestion for the Greenland shark there are no other Arctic specific studies documenting the ingestion of plastics by fish.
+Bråte et al. (2017) compiled information from studies of the presence of micro- and macroplastics in marine species from Nordic waters identifying up to 14 fish species known to ingest plastic in this region which includes the Norwegian Sea, Greenland Sea and the western Barents Sea.
+Despite the lack of other records of plastic ingestion in the Arctic several of the species documented to ingest plastic in the North Sea have geographic distribution ranges that extend well within the Arctic (for example Atlantic cod, Atlantic herring (Clupea harengus) and Atlantic mackerel (Scomber scombrus)), and could certainly also be exposed to plastic in polluted areas of the Arctic.

-Ingested plastic has been reported for invertebrates in few occasions like in blue mussels (Mytilus edulis) from Svalvard with 90% occurrence and an average of 9.5 items per individual (Sundet et al., 2016) and in 20% of snow crabs (Chionoecetes opilio) had plastics in their gut (Sundet, 2014).
+Ingested plastic has been reported for invertebrates on a few occasions as in blue mussels (Mytilus edulis) from Svalvard with 90% occurrence and an average of 9.5 items per individual (Sundet et al., 2016) and in 20% of snow crabs (Chionoecetes opilio) (Sundet, 2014).

 Besides seabirds, marine mammals, sharks, fish, molluscs and crustaceans, some of commercial interest in the Arctic (Bråte et al., 2017), plastic and more concretely microplastic has been proven to be ingested by zooplankton both in natural conditions, for example in the Northwest Pacific and the coastal waters of Southeast Alaska and British Columbia (Desforges et al., 2015), and in laboratory experiments (Cole et al., 2013).
-Microplastic ingestion by zooplankton may have far reaching implications (Galloway et al., 2017; Villarrubia-Gómez et al., 2017) due to the role of this group, together with phytoplankton, at the base of most marine food webs.
-As for other larger organisms microplastic ingestion by zooplankton may have effects, so far demonstrated in laboratory conditions, like gut-blockage increasing gut-retention times (Cole et al., 2013) and reduced feeding (Cole et al., 2013), function and fecundity linked to the physical disturbance caused by the presence of plastic in the digestive track (Cole et al., 2015).
-The degree of transfer of toxic substances associated to plastic to zooplankton is unknown (Lohmann, 2017)but if occurring at a rate relevant compared to the transfer from the natural diet of zooplankton it will likely have additional adverse physiological effects.
+Microplastic ingestion by zooplankton may have far-reaching implications (Galloway et al., 2017; Villarrubia-Gómez et al., 2017) due to the role of this group, together with phytoplankton, at the base of most marine food webs.
+As for other larger organisms microplastic ingestion by zooplankton may have effects, so far demonstrated in laboratory conditions, such as gut-blockage increasing gut-retention times leading to reduced feeding (Cole et al., 2013), function and fecundity linked to the physical disturbance caused by the presence of plastic in the digestive tract (Cole et al., 2015).
+The degree of transfer and bioacculumation of plastic associated toxic substances like persistent organic pollutants (POPs) to zooplankton and fishes is being researched, and while evidence is for now scant (Lohmann, 2017), if occurring at a rate relevant compared to the transfer from the natural diet of zooplankton or fish it will likely have additional adverse physiological effects.